 Effect

 Financial statement balances for receivables were overstated.
 An adjustment was proposed to establish an allowance of more than \$8 million.

 Recommendation

 Receivables should be evaluated periodically for collectibility.
 Receivables not considered collectible should either be written off or covered by an allowance for doubtful accounts.
 Subsidiary ledgers should support general ledger receivable accounts.

+Prior Year Status

+As the reports on compliance and internal control for 1998 and 1999 are being issued concurrently, all 1998 findings are being repeated in 1999.

 Auditee response and corrective action plan

 Not received as of the date of release of the report.

 Finding No. 20 - Depreciation expense

 Criteria

 Depreciation of items of property and equipment should be recorded in a systematic and rational manner over the useful lives of the items.

 Condition

 GGRF utilizes the straight-line method to record depreciation.
 In practice, GGRF depreciates acquisitions using the straight-line method in the year of acquisition.
 The remaining book value is then depreciated straight-line over the remaining number of full years.
 This results in items being depreciated over less than the full useful life.

 As an example, a five year property purchased on June 1 will be depreciated for four months in that fiscal year, using a sixty month life.
 In the next fiscal year, the book value is divided by four.
 In the second fiscal year, the book value is divided by three, and so on.
 This asset would then be fully depreciated four years and four months after acquisition.

 Cause

 Unknown

 Effect

 Depreciation expense and accumulated depreciation are overstated prior to the end of an item's useful life.

 Recommendation

 We recommend that depreciation expense be recorded using a simple straight-line method based on the number of months of useful life.

+Prior Year Status

+As the reports on compliance and internal control for 1998 and 1999 are being issued concurrently, all 1998 findings are being repeated in 1999.

 Auditee response and corrective action plan

 Not received as of the date of release of the report.

 Finding No. 21 - Required Vacations

 Criteria

 Mandatory vacations should be required for individuals in key control positions.

 Condition

 The Government of Guam Retirement Fund does not require employees to take vacations or to have other employees assume the vacationing employee's duties while on vacation.

 Cause

 GGRF staff were not aware of this internal control feature.

+Effect

 This situation creates the possibility that a dishonest employee could perpetrate a fraud and may be able to conceal the fraud.

 Recommendation

 Mandatory vacations should be implemented for individuals in key control positions.
 While a person is one vacation, a different employee who has been cross-trained to perform those functions should perform his or her job functions.

+Prior Year Status

+As the reports on compliance and internal control for 1998 and 1999 are being issued concurrently, all 1998 findings are being repeated in 1999.

 Auditee response and corrective action plan